matthewjberger/eager/README.md

 6.)
 Set an environment variable named `OGRE_HOME` to the root path of the extracted SDK folder

 7.)
-Copy the `media` and `bin` folders to the root of the path where you cloned this repository.
-These should be in the same level as the `CMakeLists.txt` file and the `src` directory.
+Create a directory named `build` inside the root of your clone of this repository.

 8.)
-Create a directory named `build` inside the root of your clone of this repository.

-9.)
 Generate a `Visual Studio 2015` solution and project files:

     cmake -G "Visual Studio 14 2015" -T v110 ..

-10.)
+9.)
 Open the solution located in the `build` folder.

 * There will be a prompt asking you to 'upgrade' your project.
 You should hit cancel on this dialog, as we don't want to upgrade.

-11.)
+10.)
 Finally, when you run your program make sure you choose `DirectX 9` or `OpenGL` as your renderer backend.

 ##### Note: Thanks to the [Cotire CMake plugin](https://github.com/sakra/cotire) the build will be sped up considerably.